Young-ook/data-lab/labs/airflow/airflow.md

 # Apache Airflow
+Apache Airflow is an open-source workflow management platform for data engineering pipelines.
+It started as a solution to manage the company's increasingly complex workflows.
+It is used for a wide range of purposes, from simple job scheduling to big data pipelines and machine learning lifecycle management (MLOps).

 ## Install Airflow
 You might have installed Airflow when you tried to install the Jupyter using `requirements.txt`, but if not, follow the *(Optional) Set Airlfow home directory* and *Install Airflow using the constraints file, which is determined based on the URL we pass* steps to install Airflow from PyPI(Python Package Index).